 Author: Gabriel Davis

 The Moving Book: A Kids’ Survival Guide was great, and would have been even better had I taken more time to help my son fill out the answers.
 Part scrapbook, part tutorial on how to move, and part planner for your new town, this book will help calm kids’ anxieties by making them part of the process.
 I love the way it asks them to find things they are looking forward to doing in their new town.
 And it has ideas for saying goodbye to friends and keeping in touch.

-If you are moving this Spring or Summer, good luck!
+If you are moving this year, good luck!
 Give your kids some concrete ideas.
 The Wizard of Why asked a thousand times how his bed was possibly going to fit into a truck, so we Googled it and found pictures of a bed going into a moving truck.
 I cannot tell you how much that helped!
 Plus, when are truck pictures a bad idea?
 Find a map of the city you are moving to and make some definite plans: is there a children’s museum you can go to?
 Find pictures on the web and show your kids.
 Or an art museum or a movie theatre … anything that gives them something to look forward to and convinces them that you are moving them to an actual place on the planet Earth with fellow human beings — and not to whatever dimension of outer space their toddler mind is imagining.